 - A bubonic and pneumonic plague vaccine.
 A vaccine candidate was patented in 2014.
 The next step involves preclinical trials;

-- Real-time in vivo imaging technology to study the kinetics of Y. pestis development in its host;
+- In vivo imaging technology to study the kinetics of Y. pestis development in its host;

 - Tools for gene complementation and gene expression in vitro and in vivo;